 Get Everyone on the Same Page

-- Success come from the community being formed around a focused topic closely related to each individuals goals.
+- Success comes from the community being formed around a focused topic closely related to each individual’s goals.
 The network must be provided with leaders and training.

 - Structure follows strategy

 - Kick off training to know roles and responsibilities, and again reinforce how the technology enables the organization to strategically reach their goals.

 - Ongoing hands-on training and train the trainer model

 - Network owners can facilitate interactions among members, stimulate knowledge creation, maintain the community’s knowledge domain, build and track a directory of network membership, and help members do their job more effectively & efficiently.

 Most Importantly it is the Collective Knowledge and Relationships Within the Community that Needs to Be Nourished

 - The opportunities of the 21st century are internal to companies and in particular to how individual companies are organized.
 If you are effective in your internal organization you can become far better at capturing profitable opportunities external to your company.

 - Really important decisions often involve establishing priorities – and the sequencing of actions often are dependent on just-in-time information of customers and competition.